 Assistantships are awarded to students on a competitive basis.
 Assistantships include monthly stipends for 9 months during the academic year (summer appointments are separate and have limited availability).
-Currently, the MA & MFA starting 1/2-time stipend level is $19,200 and the starting 1/2-time PhD stipend level is $19,300.
+Currently, the MA & MFA starting 1/2-time 9-month stipend level is $19,200 and the starting 1/2-time 9-month PhD stipend level is $19,300.
 Tuition scholarships (see below), and health insurance benefits are also provided.
 Graduate assistants receive single student health insurance coverage free of charge for the duration of their appointment.
 Graduate students may also enroll their lawful spouse or domestic partner, and unmarried dependents at the student’s expense.
 Dental insurance plans and prescription drug benefit programs are also available at the student’s expense.